Your Guide to the Soft Food Diet After Bariatric Surgery

 What are soft food diet recipe ideas?

-To make things easy, I suggest eating high protein soups.
+To make things easy, I suggest eating high protein and with generic stromectol soups.
 Ideally homemade is the best because it’s higher in protein than store bought (plus it tastes better!)

 Other ideas include stews and crockpot meals.
 The meats are tender and easier for your body to digest.